For general inquiries, please:

 Speak to Cathy when:

 Jessica joined St. Luke’s as an intern in 2018, while pursuing ordination to the priesthood; she joined the staff in her current role in 2019.
 Her primary responsibilities involve coordinating faith formation opportunities and pastoral care for children and youth, as well as their families.
-Programs include: Sunday school, Family Chapel (a worship opportunity for young children and families), the Flying Calf Players (St. Luke’s children and youth drama ministry), and SLY PYG (St. Luke’s youth group partnership with First Presbyterian Church in Jamestown).
+Programs include: Sunday school, Family Chapel (a worship opportunity for young children and families), and SLY (St. Luke's Youth Group)

 Speak to Jessica when: